hywelandrews/nescala/README.md

 ### Controls

-Joysticks are supported, although the button mapping is currently hard-coded.
+Single Controller supported, the button mapping is hard-coded.
 Keyboard controls are:

 | Nintendo              | Emulator    |